ginaBai/ginabai.github.io/_pages/about.md

   - /about.html
 ---

+## I am on the Academic Job Market!

-I am a 5th year PhD student in the Department of Computer Science at North Carolina State University where I am advised by <a href="https://kstolee.github.io" target="_blank">Dr. Kathryn T. Stolee</a> in the Collaborative Software Engineering Lab.
-My research interests are in the areas of software engineering education, testing, code search, empirical software engineering.
+I am currently a 6th year PhD student in the Department of Computer Science, North Carolina State University, where I am advised by <a href="https://kstolee.github.io" target="_blank">Dr. Kathryn T. Stolee</a> in the Collaborative Software Engineering Lab.
+My research interests are in the areas of software engineering education, testing, and code search.

-Please reach out to me at *rbai2 AT ncsu DOT edu* if you would like to collaborate or talk more about my research!
+Please reach out to me at *rbai2 'at' ncsu 'dot' edu* if you would like to collaborate or talk more about my research!